SpenceKonde/AVR-Guidance/UPDI/jtag2updi.md

 230400    |  16.6.W / 16.4 R |  16.3 W / 16.5 R | 14.6 W / 16.6 R  |  17.7 W / 17.9 R  |
 345600*   |  24.3 W / 23.4 R |  23.2 W / 23.0 R | 22.5 W / 22.1 R  |    UNSUPPORTED    |
 460800**  |       N/A        |        N/A       |       N/A        |   24.7W / 32.7 R  |
-** HT42B534 was run using a 32-byte bloxk size, running with finite block size resulted in successful transfers for other parts, though the threshold block size varied - but a massive decrease in overall speed, similar to 115200 baud., as one will outrun the NVM controller writing at 460800 baud - I just had to see how it compared to the FT232RL.
+** HT42B534 was run using a 32-byte block size, running with finite block size resulted in successful transfers for other parts, though the threshold block size varied - but a massive decrease in overall speed, similar to 115200 baud., as one will outrun the NVM controller writing at 460800 baud - I just had to see how it compared to the FT232RL.
 Both of them are running right up at the limit of the chip's ability to write data to the flash - and the FT232RL doesn't need any special measures taken and works with the tinyAVR parts too.
 On the other hand, the HT42B534 leads the pack at the (new as of 1.3.6) default of 230400 baud, and is dirt cheap (CH340-level prices).

 For comparison, on the Dx-series parts (which are easier to use as test subjects since they have more flash, so uploads take longer and are easier to time.
 These numbers were taken using a 128k test image, which is an optimal situation.